 City of Newport

 Newport is primarily a residential community and its strength is the people who live within the city.
 Newport is a small river community with residential streets bordered by large trees, which wind their way along the river's edge and the blufflands.
 Newport's small town persona is retained within its people and its physical environment even though it is within a 15 minute commute to St. Paul and Minneapolis.
 With a population of 3,435, Newport continues to encourage growth and development within the community.

-The City is now accepting applications for a part-time Community Service Officer.
-Click here to view more information on the position.
+The City is now accepting applications for seasonal Park Maintenance and Summer Rec positions.
+Click here to view more information.

 Click on the link above to request a service, submit a concern or report a pothole.

 Click on the link above to pay your utility bill online.
 You can also call 1-877-885-7968 to pay your utility bill.
 Please note that you will be charged a fee of $2.99 each time you pay online or by the phone.